johniselin/Liquor-Taxation-and-Alcohol-Related-Driving-Fatalities/README.md

 Note: This file will only work if you have the file paths correctly assigned.

 Note: This file is organized without loops, mainly due to the need to label figures properly.
-This means if you do make any major changes, you will have to check 8 places – 4 models * 2 sections.
+This means if you do make any major changes, you must check 8 places – 4 models * 2 sections.

 ##### “synth_model_2000.do” and “synth_model_2010.do”